arikavt/ListViewDropDownSpinner/README.md

 # ListViewDropDownSpinner
-catagorise the data by ID selecting spinner data
+catagorise the list data by selecting spinner item